alexmochu/jobs/README.md

 - create virtual environment `python3 -m venv venv`
 - create an environment variable file `.env` and add the envrionment variables shared at the bottom of this README file
 - activate virtual environment `. venv/bin/activate` or `source .env`
+- run api on the development environment with the debuging flag `flask --debug run`

 #### Environment Variables(to be stored in the `.env` file)